-WHAT IS PATENTABLE UNDER PATENT ACT, 1970:
+WHAT IS PATENTABLE UNDER THE PATENT ACT, OF 1970:

-Sections 3 and 4 of the Indian Patents Act, 1970, specifically stated the limitations on what will be protected in India.
+Sections 3 and 4 of the Indian Patents Act, of 1970, specifically stated the limitations on what will be protected in India.
 There are certain conditions that must be met in order to receive a patent in India and these conditions are as follows:

 - PATENT SUBJECT: The most essential aspect to examine is whether the invention coincides with the patentable subject matter.
 The non-patentable subject matter is listed in Sections 3 and 4 of the Patents Act.
 Except if the Invention falls under either of the requirements of Section 3 or 4, it is a patentable subject.